nimbix/jardoc/docs/apps_tutorial.md

 In order to understand all possible combination, lets create a specific application.
 This application makes no sense, this is for testing and understanding purposes.

 Note: if you want to play with parameters, remember that you can directly edit AppDef Json in Jarvice UI by editing application.
-For testing purposed, do not bother building and pushing/pulling an image, edit directly in Jarvice UI.
+For testing purposed, do not bother building and pushing/pulling an image: simply edit directly in Jarvice UI by pushing updated AppDef jsons.

 Create a new application called app-reverse_engineer, with the following Dockerfile: